oscarlaaaa/badminton-api/README.md

 - [x] Establish back-end API foundation for periodic DB updates using FastAPI
 - [X] Set-up SQLAlchemy models and DB connection
 - [X] Establish API endpoints to facilitate simple JSON get requests
-- [ ] Refactor and clean-up API code
+- [X] Refactor and clean-up API code
+- [X] Build simple static landing page to show people how to use the API
+- [ ] Build Docker Image
 - [ ] Load all scraped data onto hosted AWS MySQL server
-- [X] Build simple static landing page to show people how to use the API
 - [ ] Deploy onto cloud-service like AWS or Heroku

 ## Technologies Used